Instructional design: Rapid prototyping

-An adaptation of the ADDIE model, which is used sometimes, is a practice known as rapid prototyping.

-Proponents suggest that through an iterative process the verification of the design documents saves time and money by catching problems while they are still easy to fix.
+suggest that through an iterative process the verification of the design documents saves time and money by catching problems while they are still easy to fix.
 This approach is not novel to the design of instruction, but appears in many design-related domains including software design, architecture, transportation planning, product development, message design, user experience design, etc. In fact, some proponents of design prototyping assert that a sophisticated understanding of a problem is incomplete without creating and evaluating some type of prototype, regardless of the analysis rigor that may have been applied up front.
 In other words, up-front analysis is rarely sufficient to allow one to confidently select an instructional model.
 For this reason many traditional methods of instructional design are beginning to be seen as incomplete, naive, and even counter-productive.